amarkal/amarkal-settings/README.md

 ### Adding a child settings page

 You can add a child page to an existing admin page, or create your own top-level admin page (as seen above) and a child page to it.
-The following example shows how you add a settings page under the tools admin menu:
+The following example shows how to add a settings page under the tools admin menu:

 ```php
 amarkal_add_settings_child_page(array(